Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 To take your CV to the next level, you can use a service like Fiverr.
 It offers professional CV design gigs for as little as $25.
 Also, use a targeted approach and write a new cover letter for each job you apply to.

-c) Start with cheap freelance editing gigs and move from there
+c) Start with cheap freelance editing gigs and move from there.

 You can make a move to the editing world by starting with freelance editing gigs.
 They usually have much lower requirements than a position in an established company.
 The leading platforms you can use are Freelancer.com, UpWork.com, and Fiverr.com.
 By completing simple jobs online, you will get essential experience, as well as valuable editing samples.

-d) Create your website and show off your impeccable grammar skills
+d) Create your website and show off your impeccable grammar skills.

 Starting a blog can be an essential first step to getting a job as a full-time editor.

 Imagine a scenario: two people are applying for the same position.
-One of them has a nice cover letter, properly designed CV, and a few editing samples.
-The other one has all of the above plus a website with half a dozen long-form articles with proper formatting and eye-catching imagery.
+One of them has a nice cover letter, a properly designed CV, and a few editing samples.
+The other one has all the above plus a website with half a dozen long-form articles with proper formatting and eye-catching imagery.
 What do you think, who is going to get the job?

 You can learn how to start a website in one day and then sign up with a host like Bluehost for as little as $3.95 per month.
 This is one of the best investments you can make in your editing career.
 It will improve your chances of getting a job, plus it will lead to many other opportunities and income streams along the way.